 - Reconnect over good memories.
 No matter what things are like now, there was a time when you and your spouse were happy.
 You can heal some of the loneliness in a marriage by revisiting those better times.
 Trade favorite stories, look through photo albums or listen to the songs from your early dates.

 - Empathize.
 Try to put yourself in your partner’s shoes.
 How is your spouse feeling, and why?
 How might they see your situation and any points of contention?
 You can close some of the distance between you simply through this exercise of perspective-taking.
 And you can take your empathetic attitude into conversation with your spouse.

 - Suggest small things.
 You don’t need to go on grand vacations or move house to make your marriage better.
 Suggesting simple, manageable dates is a much more effective strategy for treating your loneliness.
 For example, cook a meal together, go for a walk or see a movie.

 (Remember, you can also get your very own Law Of Attraction toolkit and learn how you could manifest your dream life.
 Just click here now!)

 Powerful Daily Affirmations For Enjoying Your Own Company And Combatting Loneliness

-Finally, if you’re feeling helpless or you feel lost, try affirmations for loneliness:
+Finally, if you’re feeling lonely or lost, try affirmations for loneliness:

 - “I am at peace when I’m on my own.”